This article was originally published in December 2014 and has been updated.

 5. They can beat inflammation and improve your social life

 Most of us know that a healthy sex life can help beat stress.
 There are even more great benefits of oxytocin such as lowering blood pressure and even improving digestion — which often goes to the wayside during times of stress.
 It’s true, they’ve found oxytocin receptors in the gut, showing this powerful hormone can even calm gastrointestinal inflammation, which causes abdominal discomfort.

 A study from Concordia also shows that oxytocin makes you feel more social, enhances your trust and improves your bond with others.

-Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
-Her newest release, The Carb Sensitivity Program, is now available across Canada.
+Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet, The Supercharged Hormone Diet and The Carb Sensitivity Program.
 She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show.
 For more wellness advice from Natasha Turner, click here.